Persevering

 We must persevere to succeed because failure is typical before success.

-Failing well requires failing as fast as possible, learning from it, and quickly adapting from it.
+Failing well requires failing as fast as possible, learning as much as possible from it, and quickly adapting to the lessons.

 Keep pushing the limits of both your “soft” and “hard” skills.